 Background to SDGs

-In 2000, the UN Member Countries agreed to focus aid and development activities on 7 Millennium Development Goals (MDGs) related to some of the biggest global problems facing mankind such as poverty, hunger and maternal health etc. Whilst significant progress was made in some of these areas by 2015 (eg poverty rate was halved), this was achieved because, for the first time, collective efforts and resources were focussed on addressing the same major gaps in human development.
+In 2000, the UN Member Countries agreed to focus aid and development activities on 7 Millennium Development Goals (MDGs) related to some of the biggest global problems facing mankind such as poverty, hunger and maternal health etc. Whilst significant progress was made in some of these areas by 2015 (eg poverty rate was halved), this was achieved because, for the first time, collective efforts and resources were focused on addressing the same major gaps in human development.
 MDGs proved that collective, targeted action can be effective.
-These successes have raised hope that something quite amazing might be done if the whole World can be mobilised to work together on the key issues.
+These successes have raised hope that something quite amazing might be done if the whole World can be mobilized to work together on the key issues.
 However, despite the successes of the MDGs in some important areas, much still remains to be done.
 In some aspects (eg Climate Change), the problem has become worse and more urgent in the intervening years!

 World Leaders agreed in September 2015 to replace the MDGs with the more comprehensive Sustainable Development Goals (SDGs).
 These 17 SDGs are to be implemented during the years 2016-2030 and will build on the work already done under the MDGs.
 These SDGs are much broader in their scope (ie 17 goals instead of just the 7 under MDGs).
 They seek to eradicate poverty, fight inequalities, protect the Planet, promote prosperity and partnerships.
 For convenience, the 17 SDGs can be grouped into 5 sub groups related to People, Planet, Prosperity, Peace and Partnerships - known as the 5 Ps.